 The unabashed and much needed comedic relief is so eloquently portrayed by Philips, whose stereotypical gay housemate role is cleverly reversed to reveal a character that is ultimately the compass rose for the other characters.
 His fabulousness is matched by his awareness of his friends’ turmoils and his gradual melancholia that grows throughout the play.
 Philips’ delightful quips are delivered so naturally (albeit with crisp camp humour) and pepper the play with sunshine amongst the glooming shadows of grief and lighting strikes of passion.
 Larry is as confused and sad as the other characters but it’s clear that people and their interactions with one another fascinate him and he is often watching the incident unfurl, just as the audience is.
 And so, there is a real gregariousness that the audience feels with both Philips and his portrayal of Larry.

 Levy’s Burton is surprisingly the most intriguing character in terms of his sexual identity; a character whose wealth and upbringing make him invariably question the actions of others but never those of himself.
-His lofty playwright dreams are always about something unattainable in his own life, centring on fantasies and other worlds, until his recent work is set in NY and has the other characters fascinated.
+His lofty playwright dreams are always about something unattainable in his own life, centering on fantasies and other worlds, until his recent work is set in NY and has the other characters fascinated.
 He is averse to sharing the script, until at last, when his relationship with Anna is finished, he lets Larry read it.
 Burton is the only character that seems to get some closure, and is wonderfully played by Levy.
-His passionate dialogue about chance encounters and what’s written in his plays is in stark contrast to his passion towards Anna, which feel more about possessing something for status sake, and less about true intensity and love.
+His passionate dialogue about chance encounters and what’s written in his plays is in stark contrast to his passion towards Anna, which feels more about possessing something for status sake, and less about true intensity and love.

 Burn This is a dynamic play that seeks to reveal the layers of its characters in a fittingly reflective time of panic; where hidden identities and secrets are wishfully absolved by cleansing with fire.
 However, it is the aftermath of these truths that sets the passion for the characters alight, as they share in the reconditioning that grief creates.